Article I – NAME

 Article V – OFFICERS AND APPOINTEES

 Section 2.
-Election of officers shall be held annually at the meeting regularly scheduled for the month of December.
-The President shall appoint a nominating committee no less than sixty (60) days before the annual elections, to be comprised of the sitting President as chairman, plus at least two (2) additional members.
+Election of officers shall be held annually at the meeting regularly scheduled for the month of October, with the incoming board taking office on November 1.
+The President shall appoint a nominating committee no less than sixty days before the annual elections, to be comprised of the sitting President as chairman, plus at least two additional members.
 The duties of the officers shall be as described above.
 In the event of a vacancy, the President shall appoint a person to serve the remainder of the vacated term.

 Article VI – MEETINGS

-There shall be one (1) regular monthly meeting.
+There shall be one regular monthly meeting.
 The date, place and time of meetings are to be determined by membership vote.
-Notice of an upcoming meeting will be mailed to all members at least one (1) week prior to the meeting.
-A regular meeting can be canceled by a majority vote of the membership in attendance at the meeting preceding the one to be canceled, twenty (20%) percent of the members in good standing shall constitute a “quorum” at any regular meeting.
+Notice of an upcoming meeting will be emailed to all members at least one week prior to the meeting.
+A regular meeting can be canceled by a majority vote of the membership in attendance at the meeting preceding the one to be canceled.
+Twenty percent of the members in good standing shall constitute a “quorum” at any regular meeting.

 Article VII – AMENDMENTS